sukoneck/pipeline/readme.md

 ### [Pipeline Proof of Concept](https://project.sukoneck.com)

-This is the website and Dockerfile used for my pipeline proof of concept project.
+This is the website and Dockerfile used for my continuous delivery pipeline proof of concept project.
 Resources that were used to help create this code are:

 1. Dockerfile template from [Prakhar Srivastav](https://github.com/prakhar1989/docker-curriculum)